Ethel Barrymore Theatre: Box office record

 Waitress achieved the box office record for the Ethel Barrymore Theatre.
 It grossed $197,878 in ticket sales on September 3, 2021, breaking the previous single-performance house record at the Ethel Barrymore Theatre set by the production of Betrayal ($184,476).
+This record was broken in August 2023 by El Mago Pop which grossed $2.717 million in one week of ticket sales.
+In March 2025, Othello garnered $2,818,297 in ticket sales over eight performances, breaking the all-time box office record for any Broadway theater; this was in part due to high average ticket prices.